unity3d-jp/StreamingImageSequence/Documentation~/en/FeaturePlayingSequentialImages.md

    ![AddStreamingImageSequenceTrack](../images/AddStreamingImageSequenceTrack.png)

-1. Drag and Drop the sequential images folder to the **StreamingImageSequenceTrack** added previously
+1. Drag and drop the sequential images folder to the **StreamingImageSequenceTrack** added previously.
+   This will automatically create a [StreamingImageSequencePlayableAsset](#streamingimagesequenceplayableasset).

    ![DragAndDropFolder](../images/DragAndDropFolder.png)

-1. Create an *Image* object by clicking the menu: GameObject > UI > Image
+1. Create an **Image** object by clicking the menu: GameObject > UI > Image

-1. Drag and drop the *Image* object to the object property of the **StreamingImageSequenceTrack**, and click *Create StreamingImageSequenceRenderer on Image*
+1. Drag and drop the **Image** object to the object property of the **StreamingImageSequenceTrack**, and click *Create StreamingImageSequenceRenderer on Image*

    ![CreateStreamingImageSequenceNativeRenderer](../images/CreateStreamingImageSequenceRenderer.png)

-The image sequences in the folder will then be shown inside the *Image* object, and the renderer component of the *Image* object will be played/enabled/disabled as we play the Timeline or drag the time slider of the Timeline window.
+The image sequences in the folder will then be shown inside the **Image** object, and the renderer component of the **Image** object will be played/enabled/disabled as we play the Timeline or drag the time slider of the Timeline window.